cferdinandi/reef-js/content/about.md

 Reef works in all modern browsers.
 That means:

 - The latest versions of Edge, Chrome, Firefox, and Safari.
-- Mobile Safari, Chrome, and Firefox on Safari.
+- Mobile Safari, Chrome, and Firefox on iOS.
 - WebView, Chrome, and Firefox for Android.

 If you need to support older browsers, you'll need to transpile your code into ES5 with [BabelJS](https://babeljs.io/).